MsKittin/Rosalind_tasks/README.md

 Given: At most 10 DNA strings in FASTA format (of length at most 1 kbp each).
 Return: The ID of the string having the highest GC-content, followed by the GC-content of that string.

+# Counting Point Mutations

+Given: Two DNA strings s and t of equal length (not exceeding 1 kbp).
+Return: The Hamming distance dH(s,t) (the number of corresponding symbols that differ in s and t)